Skip to content

 • Director of the Department of Children, Youth and Their Families, or designee

-The Commission’s remaining five seats are appointed by San Francisco’s Board of Supervisors to four-year terms and represent these community constituencies:
+Five seats are appointed by San Francisco’s Board of Supervisors.
+They have four-year terms.
+They represent these community constituencies:

-• County services for children, public health, behavioral health, social work or tobacco and substance abuse prevention and treatment
+• County services for children, public health, behavioral health, or social work.
+Or, tobacco and substance abuse prevention and treatment

 • Recipients of services provided by the County Strategic Plan